vitamins to balance hormones in females

 3. Magnesium

 Magnesium is an essential vitamin for body processes, including hormonal regulation.
-It can help to managecortisol levels, the “stress hormone,” which aids in the production of estrogen, progesterone, and testosterone and plays a pivotal role in insulin sensitivity.
+It can help to manage cortisol levels , the “stress hormone,” which aids in the production of estrogen, progesterone, and testosterone and plays a pivotal role in insulin sensitivity.
+Additionally, Magnesium can help improve insulin resistance and support hormonal balance.

 Magnesium-rich foods include seeds, nuts, and leafy greens, but a supplement may benefit women who are not getting enough from their diet.